lilykostanyan/Movie_Rec_Tool/docs/index.md

 Lili Kostanyan

 **Created:** 09/05/2025
+**Capstone — BS in Data Science, American University of Armenia**

 ---

 ## 🧠 Overview

-This project presents a content-based movie recommendation system that combines semantic search with genre filtering to deliver relevant and engaging movie suggestions.
-Users can interact through a web interface powered by Streamlit and backed by FastAPI, Elasticsearch, and Google BigQuery.
+This project presents a content-based movie recommendation system that leverages natural language processing, semantic search, and genre filtering to deliver relevant and engaging movie suggestions.
+Users interact through a web interface built with Streamlit, supported by a backend powered by FastAPI, Elasticsearch, and Google BigQuery.

+At its core, the system encodes user-provided plot descriptions using Sentence-BERT (SBERT) embeddings and performs a hybrid search — combining semantic similarity (cosine distance on vector embeddings) and lexical relevance (BM25 scoring) in a 70:30 ratio.
+The interface allows users to apply strict or relaxed genre filters, choose how many recommendations to receive, and even interact via a conversational Gemini AI assistant for more natural queries.

+Movie synopses are preprocessed, chunked, and embedded before being indexed in Elasticsearch for fast retrieval.
+Final recommendations are enriched with metadata (such as titles, ratings, posters, and actors) fetched from Google BigQuery to provide a visually rich and informative experience.

+The proposed system demonstrates how hybrid embedding-based retrieval, combined with genre filtering, can offer accurate, flexible, and user-friendly movie recommendations.

 ---